makehumancommunity/makehuman-static-website/content/MakeHuman/Docs/directory_structure_and_core_modules.md

 * gui3d.py- contains classes defined to implement widgets that provide utility functions to the graphical user interface.
 * mhmain.py- contains the operations and event handlers that provide the core functionality of MakeHuman.
 * module3d.py- contains classes and functions to handle the appearance and behavior of 3D objects such as shading, texturing, visibility, transparency, and creating groups of faces.
-* selection3d.py- contains classes and functions that allow users to select elements within a 3D scene by clicking on them with the mouse using a technique called "!LINK!http://www.opengl.org/archives/resources/faq/technical/selection.htm -- Selection Using Unique Color ID's!/LINK!"
+* selection3d.py- contains classes and functions that allow users to select elements within a 3D scene by clicking on them with the mouse using a technique called [Selection Using Unique Color ID's](http://www.opengl.org/archives/resources/faq/technical/selection.htm)
 * textures3d.py- contains functions to perform standard proccesses on bitmaps and translate UV coordinates to a pixel index in a bitmap.
 * transformations.py- A library for calculating 4x4 matrices for translating, rotating, reflecting, scaling, shearing, projecting, orthogonalizing, and superimposing arrays of 3D homogeneous coordinates as well as for converting between rotation matrices, Euler angles, and quaternions.
 Also includes an Arcball control object and functions to decompose transformation matrices.
 * warp.py- contains classes and functions to warp vertex locations from a source character to a target character.
 This makes it possible to correctly combine several morphs that affect overlapping regions of the body.

-=### /makehuman/lib/
+### /makehuman/lib/

 * camera.py -handles camera events such as changing focus, camera mode, and field of view.
 * core.py -sets default global variables